cfsworkload/business-intelligence/README.md

 2. In the **Type** field, select **Salesforce**.
 Give it a **Name**, and also a **Description** if you wish, then click **Proceed**.
   ![EXAMPLE](images/Pipes Create New.png)

-3. Navigate to the **Connect** tab in the pipe that you created earlier.
+3. Navigate to the **Connect** tab in the pipe that you created earlier.how abou6t
 4. Enter the **Consumer key** and **Consumer secret**, then click **Connect to Salesforce**.
-You will need to wait for the connected app to be initialized, which takes between 2-10 minutes.
+You will need to wait for the Salesforce connected app you created earlier to finish being initialized.
+If it hasn't finished, an error will be displayed but you can try again.
 Once the pipe is connected to the app, you can load the sample Salesforce data into the app.
   ![EXAMPLE](images/Pipes key_secret.png)

 5. Hit **Save and Continue** to set up the pipe.